Finding Peace in a Frantic World

 Course background: The course is based on the best-selling book Finding Peace in a Frantic World by Mark Williams and Danny Penman.
 This course has been devised at the Oxford University Mindfulness Cenre and the teacher-training is led by Chris Cullen.

 Cost (includes free intro session, some handouts, support during the course).
-I am currently offering courses at half-price:
+I am currently offering courses at a reduced cost:

 Full rate (waged): £100